 Although the Ahtna region is highway-accessible and fairly modernized, our people still practice a C&T lifestyle whenever possible.
-Our region's fish and game resources and proximity to major urban centers make it a popular location for hunting, fishing and other recreational activities, which makes maintaining our lifestyle challenging.
+Our region's fish and game resources and proximity to major urban centers make it a popular location for huntchallenging.
 As a result of this constant influx of outside parties, our people have to compete more and more for the resources (game, fish and plant life) located on traditional Ahtna lands.